 - Forceps or vacuum extractors are used improperly

 First and foremost, it is important to remember that it is the medical practitioner’s responsibility to ensure labor and delivery is a safe process that does not cause neurological injury in the baby.
-This means avoiding emergency situations whenever possible and avoiding hypoxic, ischemic and mechanical stresses.
-Recent research has provided a roadmap for medical practitioners to follow to avoid these adverse outcomes:
+This means avoiding emergency situations whenever possible and avoiding hypoxic, ischemic, and mechanical stresses.

 Free Case Review | Available 24/7 | No Fee Until We Win

 Press the Live Chat button on your browser